juji-io/cli-client/README.md

 # cli-client

-Sample command line client to Juji platform
+A simple command line client for Juji platform, intended to show the use of JUji API.